cweltonsmith/big-data-youtube-trends/README.md

   #### Language:

     Kevin Hart:
-    I will be using Python for MapReduce.
+    I used Python for MapReduce.

     Chase Smith:
-    I will be using Python for MapReduce.
+    I used Python for MapReduce.

     Kaleb Odle:
     I will be using Python for MapReduce.